JeanHugueskab/about-me/README.md

 #co-founder/ Head of growth , NOVEMBER 2015 -

-Co-Founder of  HackerHouse Paris the first communal living house for smart people working on interesting projects in Paris
+Co-Founder of  HackerHouse Paris the first communal living house for smart people working on interesting projects in Paris.
+NOVEMBER 2015 -  #HackerHouse Paris
+I helped build  HackerHouse as a test and data driven company with an  agressive execution.
+In less than **24h** we had:
+580 unique visitors
+a new user signing up every 5 minutes.

 Startup France Slack Group, NOVEMBER 2015 -
 Admin / GROWTH HACKER